 We spent nearly two hours and were disappointed that we didn’t have more time to relax there.
-I love geothermal hot springs and we have visited many around the US and in other countries, from the baths of Budapest, the outdoor natural springs of Steamboat Springs, the dozens of hot springs in Colorado, and even the Vulcano, Italy hot springs and mud baths.
+I love geothermal springs and we have visited many around the US and in other countries, from the baths of Budapest, the outdoor natural springs of Steamboat Springs, the dozens of hot springs in Colorado, and even the Vulcano springs and mud baths.
 Certainly, the hot springs in Saturnia is one of the best!